superbuggy/euclidean-rhythm-visualizer/readme.md

 ### Interesting Combinations of Pulses and Steps

 As some of the more mathematically inclined of you might've intuited, many interesting rhythms are produced by number that share no common factors other than 1.
 Two numbers related in this way are said to be **relatively prime**.

 The 2nd example of 3 pulses over 8 steps is one such example.
+Let's look at some others!

 #### 2 steps over 5 pulses